Fast Computation of Genome-Metagenome Interaction Effects: Numerical simulations

-glinternet \citep{lim2015learning} is a procedure that considers pairwise interactions in a linear model in a manner that satisfies strong dependencies between main and interaction effects: whenever an interaction is estimated to be non-zero, both its associated main effects are also included in the model.
-This method uses a Group-Lasso model to accommodate with categorical variables and apply constraints on the main effects and interactions to result in interpretable interaction models.
-The glinternet model fits a hierarchical Group-Lasso model with constraints on the main and interactions effects as specified in Section \ref{sec:recover-interactions} whilst accommodating for the strong dependences hypothesis by adding an appropriate penalty to the loss function (we refer the reader to \citep{lim2015learning} for more details on the form of the penalty).
-For very large problems (with a number of variables $\geq 10^5$ ), the Group-Lasso procedure is preceded by a screening step that gives a candidate set of main effects and interactions.
-They use an adaptive procedure based on the strong rules \citep{tibshirani2012strong} for discarding predictors in lasso-type problems.
-Since this method can only work at the level of variables, it was necessary to include a group structure into the analysis.
-Therefore, we decided to fit the glinternet model on the compressed variables and to constraint the model to only fit the interaction terms between the supervariables of the two matrices $\tilde{\bX}^{\vu}$ and $\tilde{\bX}^{\vd}$.
+\cite{lim2015learning} introduced {glinternet}, a procedure that considers pairwise interactions in a linear model in a way that satisfies strong dependencies between main and interaction effects: whenever an interaction is estimated to be non-zero, its two corresponding main effects are also included in the model.

+It fits a hierarchical group Lasso model, with constraints on the main and interactions effects, as specified in Section \ref{sec:recover-interactions}, and it accommodates the strong dependency hypothesis by adding an appropriate penalty to the loss function (we refer the reader to \citep{lim2015learning} for more details on the form of the penalty).
+For very large problems (with a number of variables $\geq 10^5$), the group Lasso procedure is preceded by a screening step that gives a candidate set of main effects and interactions.

+Since this method can only work at the level of variables, we needed to include a group structure into the analysis, and so we decided to fit the glinternet model on the compressed variables and to constrain the model to only fit the interaction terms between the supervariables of the two matrices $\tilde{\bX}^{\vu}$ and $\tilde{\bX}^{\vd}$.
 We explicitly removed all interaction terms between supervariables belonging to the same data matrix.